Should I wake my newborn for feedings?

 - Crying is a late sign of hunger.
 The sooner you begin each feeding, the less likely you'll need to soothe a frantic baby.
 Look for early signs of hunger, such as stirring, restlessness, sucking motions and lip movements.

 - Frequent feedings support early breast-feeding.
 If you breast-feed, frequent feedings will help you establish your milk supply.
-Babies also are more likely to nurse repeatedly in a short period of time (cluster feed) if they have gone longer stretches between feedings.

 Keep in mind that premature babies often have special nutritional needs.
 They also might not reliably show signs of hunger until they are older.If your baby was born prematurely or you're concerned about your baby's feeding patterns or weight gain, consult his or her doctor for specific recommendations.